-Auckland Transport (AT) is welcoming the Government’s decision to make face coverings mandatory on public transport in the city starting Thursday morning.
+Auckland Transport (AT) welcomes the Government’s decision to make face coverings mandatory on public transport.

 “Widespread wearing of masks is one way that we can reduce the chances of further community transmission of COVID-19 and avoid having to go back into lockdown,” he says.

 “Wearing a mask while on public transport will soon be compulsory and should be part of everyone’s standard practice, alongside not going to work when you have cold or flu-like symptoms, regular handwashing, cough/sneeze etiquette and keeping track of your location.

 “Please follow these rules — they will help keep yourself and others safe from COVID-19.”

 It is recommended customers wear face coverings around other people on platforms and at bus stops while waiting and keeping safe physical distance.